vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 To start successfully, tendermint needs the genesis file from the network you will be trying to join.
 This file need to be located in `YOUR_TENDERMINT_HOME/config/genesis.json`.
 Download the genesis file and use it to replace the genesis in your config.

 You can find genesis files:
-* In the [networks repository](https://github.com/vegaprotocol/networks) for the mainnet network.
+* In the [networks repository ↗](https://github.com/vegaprotocol/networks) for the mainnet network.
-* In the [networks internal repository](https://github.com/vegaprotocol/networks-internal) for sandbox and other test networks.
+* In the [networks internal repository ↗](https://github.com/vegaprotocol/networks-internal) for sandbox and other test networks.
 Note: For sandbox, the genesis must be a URL to a remote file, not saved locally on disk.

-For example, to join mainnet you will need the following [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).
+For example, to join mainnet you will need the following [genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).

 ## Synchronise your node
 You can either start the node from a snapshot (recommended, particularly for a long chain), or replay the full chain history to get up-to-date.
 If using Visor for protocol upgrades, follow the instructions below to start the node with Visor.